DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/creating-spice-config-files-in-spiceql.md

     EndObject
 ```

 Here, like with most IK db files, the IK selection is instrument-specific, so the ``Match`` key is used by ISIS to specify image label keywords that must match to select this kernel.
-These usually have no ``makedb`` and are handwritten as scpice is not needed to extract kernel times.
+These usually have no ``makedb`` and are handwritten as cspice is not needed to extract kernel times.

 The last example, a more complex example where kernel selection requires multiple kernels selected from the same kernel type, is used in situations where a particular kernel has time-based dependencies.